KDE/digikam-doc/supported_materials/camera_devices.rst

 .. note::

     Gphoto needs to be built with libexif to retrieve thumbnails to digiKam properly.
-EXIF support is required for thumbnail retrieval on some libgphoto2 camera drivers.
-If EXIF support is not set with Gphoto, you might not see thumbnails or the thumbnail extraction may be very slow.
+Exif support is required for thumbnail retrieval on some libgphoto2 camera drivers.
+If Exif support is not set with Gphoto, you might not see thumbnails or the thumbnail extraction may be very slow.

 .. figure:: images/setup_gphoto_camera.webp
     :alt: